When Multi-Task Learning Meets Partial Supervision: A Computer Vision Review: Optimisation Challenges

 where $\alpha$ is a hyper-parameter controlling the force of traction towards a similar training rate for all tasks.
 This method, by directly operating over gradients during training, adaptively tunes the speed to which tasks are being trained.
 However, solely balancing tasks does not prevent conflicting gradients (negative transfer).

 GradDrop \cite{GradDrop} proposes adding a modular layer that operates during back-propagation to first select a sign (positive or negative) based on the initial distribution of gradient values.
 It then proposes masking out all gradient values of the opposite sign.
-Similarly, \cite{adapting-aux-losses-using-gradient-similarity} leverages auxiliary tasks in order to optimise a main task.
-During training, \cite{adapting-aux-losses-using-gradient-similarity} only minimises the auxiliary losses if their gradient update at epoch $t$ is non-conflicting with the main task gradient update.
-Specifically, \cite{adapting-aux-losses-using-gradient-similarity} uses the \textit{cosine similarity} to measure the gradients relation.
-Conceptually, if the cosine similarity between the main and auxiliary gradients is positive, it suggests that the auxiliary loss should be minimised alongside the main loss, otherwise, it should not. \cite{regularising-DMTL-orthogonal-gradients} uses a similar strategy in a more conventional MTL setting, in which multiple tasks are optimised simultaneously. \cite{regularising-DMTL-orthogonal-gradients} uses the cosine similarity to ensure shared gradients are near orthogonal, leading to a non-destructive training between tasks.
-Unlike \cite{regularising-DMTL-orthogonal-gradients} which ensures `near orthogonal' properties of the gradients via the minimisation of the loss, PCGrad \cite{gradient-surgery} projects the conflicting gradients of task $i$ onto the normal plane of task $j$ as shown in \cref{PCgrad-figure} (b).
-Formally, such projection can be defined as in \cref{eq:pcgrad}:
+Similarly, \citet{adapting-aux-losses-using-gradient-similarity} leverage auxiliary tasks in order to optimise a main task.
+During training, \citet{adapting-aux-losses-using-gradient-similarity} only minimise the auxiliary losses if their gradient update at epoch $t$ is non-conflicting with the main task gradient update.
+Specifically, \citet{adapting-aux-losses-using-gradient-similarity} use the \textit{cosine similarity} to measure the gradients relation.
+Conceptually, if the cosine similarity between the main and auxiliary gradients is positive, it suggests that the auxiliary loss should be minimised alongside the main loss, otherwise, it should not. \citet{regularising-DMTL-orthogonal-gradients} use a similar strategy in a more conventional MTL setting, in which multiple tasks are optimised simultaneously. \citet{regularising-DMTL-orthogonal-gradients} use the cosine similarity to ensure shared gradients are near orthogonal.
+The authors refer to conflicting gradients when these have a negative cosine similarity, and non-conflicting when it is positive.
+Unlike \cite{regularising-DMTL-orthogonal-gradients} which ensures `near orthogonal' properties of the gradients via the minimisation of the loss, PCGrad \cite{gradient-surgery} projects only conflicting gradients by projecting those of task $i$ onto the normal plane of task $j$ as shown in \cref{PCgrad-figure} (b).
+Formally, such projection can be defined as: